 AI policy and its implementation are a matter of national sovereignty and its formulation and implementation must proceed through self-reliance and without neo-colonial collusion.
 Therefore, it cannot be delegated to Google, Facebook, the International Monetary Fund (IMF), or the World Bank, or the French Development Agency (FDA).
 Countries like the US, Canada, and members of the European Union have published national AI policies and roadmaps.
 These national AI policies do not preclude international cooperation between like-minded democracies on issues like AI ethics.
 An example is the emerging Global Partnership on Artificial Intelligence (GPAI).
 AI in Africa can deliver real value and support a sustainable development without displacing workers.
-In fact, AI can serve as a catalyst for investing in critical communication and computing infrastructure, cybersecurity, and promoting early math and science education to ensure a pipeline of local talent and entrepreneurs.
+In fact, AI can serve as a catalyst for investing in critical communication and computing infrastructure, cybersecurity, and promoting early math and science education to ensure a pipeline of domestic talent and entrepreneurs.
 While holding them accountable, we trust that institutions like the African Union and the African Continental Free Trade Area (AfCFTA) which aims to create a common marketplace of 1.3 billion people will contribute to boosting intra-African cooperation and trade (Ujamaa in the Swahili language which means "cooperative economics").
 We must not allow the 500 year old looting of Africa to continue in cyberspace in the age of intelligent machines.
 Let us rise to the challenge.